nataliadavtyan/twimba/README.md

 * JavaScript

 ## Sources
-Twimba is built during the class on [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).
+Twimba is built during the class on [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend) by Tom Chant.

 ## Project status
 The project is complete.